andrejcampa/WiFi-motor-controller/README.md

 3. To create custom control panels in HTML.
 4. To develop new 3-D printable locomotives on different chassis.
 5. To make different toys using the module.
-6. And last and maybe also very important to support the project by donating the money.
-The development of the HW part and printable toys take not only the time but also other resources, i have to buy (PCB, electronic components, filament,…).
-Unfortunately, I have the very limited amount of the money for a project, to speed up the development please thing about the donation.
-With the additional funds, even higher integration could be achieved (especially replacing the ESP module, with custom PCB antenna and ESP8285 SOC).
+6. ***And last and maybe also very important to support the project by donating the money.
+The development of the HW part and printable toys take not only the time but also other resources, I have to buy (PCB, electronic components, filament,…).
+Unfortunately, I have the very limited amount of the own funds for a project, to speed up the development process please thing about the donation.
+With the additional funds, even higher integration could be achieved (especially replacing the ESP module, with custom PCB antenna and ESP8285 SOC).***
 7. To reduce the costs of creating a module by yourself we could make a campaign for professional assembly, but the production should be around 100 pieces or more.
 8. For testing purposes (very limited amount of pieces) and for the compensation of the costs, I am willing to hand solder a few modules.